raspberrypilearning/3D-scene/en/step_4.md

 --- task ---
 Use the **Paint Editor** to create any additional sprites that you need as scenery.
 This could be hills or mountain in the distance, or objects much closer such as trees or flowers.

-Think about whether you want to create your scenery as one sprite OR whether you want sprites to move through and behind the 3D scenery by creating separate scenery sprites.
+Think about whether you want to create your scenery as one sprite OR whether you want some of your sprites to move through and behind the 3D scenery by creating separate scenery sprites.
+The latter will make it easier for you to move sprites around later depending on your ideas for your project.

 --- collapse ---
 ---